 Dec 2023.
 We are grateful to Google for their generous provision of $5000 Google Cloud credits to help advance our research!

 Nov 2023.
-Congrats to Mahima on winning the NSF funded STAGES fellowship!
+Congrats to Mahima on being awarded the NSF funded STAGES fellowship!

 Nov 2023.
 Check our new preprint on medRxiv.
 A citizen science approach for mapping total microbial communities and waterborne pathogens in household drinking water in China.